netreplica/nrx/README.md

 **nrx** uses NetBox Device Platform `slug` field to identify which node templates to use for each device.
 If a template with a name matching the platform value exists, it would be used by default.
 Since naming of the platforms is unique for every NetBox deployment, it is not possible to create a generic library of templates that could work out-of-the box for all users.
 Instead, **nrx** uses a mapping file `platform_map.yml` to identify which template to use for each platform, with possible additional parameters.

-Most templates are unique for each node `kind`.
-Value of `kind` is taken from NetBox `device.platform.slug` field.
 The full list of template search rules:

 * `<format>/topology.j2`: template for the final topology file.
 Mandatory.
 * `<format>/kinds/<kind>.j2`: templates for individual node entries in the topology file, with `default.j2` being mandatory as a fallback template.